dpguthrie/yahooquery/README.md

 ### Login

+The login functionality utilizes Selenium, and specifically [chromedriver](https://chromedriver.chromium.org/getting-started), to perform the login.
+In order for it to work, you need to either add the location to your PATH or extract it to the appropriate default location based on your operating system.

-If you subscribe to Yahoo Finance Premium, you can utilize this package to retrieve premium data as well.
-You can pass your login credentials (username and password) when you initialize the `Ticker` class:
+Then, simply pass your login credentials (username and password) when you initialize the `Ticker` class:

 ```python
 tickers = Ticker('aapl msft fb', username='my_email@gmail.com', password='my_password')